jeremiasivan/SimNOW/README.md

         Notes: Please install all of the R packages and their dependencies.
 A good starting point is to install <a href="https://anaconda.org/conda-forge/r-essentials">`r-essentials`</a> which includes commonly-used packages in R.

 3. **Update the parameters in the file** <br>
-    Please refer to `codes/README.md` for the details of each parameter and which files to be updated.
+    Please refer to <a href="/codes/README.md">`codes/README.md`</a> for the details of each parameter and which files to be updated.

 4. **Run the code file** <br>
     For running individual steps: